arundhik97/AWS-VPC/README.md

 <h1>Use SSH into EC2 Instances</h1>
 That was a lot of work.
 We are almost there!
 Let's use SSH into our instances.<br>
 First, we'll use SSH into our Arun-EC2-Pub instance.
-From your Instances view, right-click Arun-EC2-Pub, and then click Connect:<br>
+From your Instances view, right-click <strong>Arun-EC2-Pub</strong>, and then click <strong>Connect</strong>:<br>
-1. From the top navigation tab, select SSH client. <br>
+1. From the top navigation tab, select <strong>SSH client</strong>. <br>
 2. Copy the SSH command.<br>
 3. On your local machine, open a terminal and paste the command.
-For example, mine is ssh -i "Arun-EC2-Key-Pub.pem" ec2-user@3.27.76.207. <br>
+For example, mine is <strong>ssh -i "Arun-EC2-Key-Pub.pem" ec2-user@3.27.76.207</strong>. <br><br>
 A couple of things to note: <br>
 •	If you get permission denied, make sure that you are in the directory where you saved your key pair. <br>
-•	If you get a warning about the permissions of your key pair, run chmod 400 Arun-EC2-Key-Pub.pem to change the permissions of your key pair. <br>
+•	If you get a warning about the permissions of your key pair, run <strong>chmod 400 Arun-EC2-Key-Pub.pem</strong> to change the permissions of your key pair. <br>
  <img width="415" alt="ssh into Pub Instance" src="https://github.com/arundhik97/AWS-VPC/assets/38269066/01e6c15f-984b-4f2b-8ffc-124ccea73b2a">

  <img width="419" alt="we are in public instance" src="https://github.com/arundhik97/AWS-VPC/assets/38269066/3e52f80e-d3e7-4e4c-b661-7c5f725a19fb">